Kwinana Oil Refinery

-Kwinana Oil Refinery was sited on the shore of Cockburn Sound at Kwinana, near Fremantle, Western Australia.
+The Kwinana Oil Refinery was sited on the shore of Cockburn Sound at the suburb of Kwinana Beach, near Fremantle, Western Australia.
 Built by the Anglo-Iranian Oil Company and completed in 1955, it was the largest oil refinery in Australia, with a capacity of 138000 oilbbl/d.
-It was closed by BP in March 2021 to be converted to an import-only terminal.
+It was closed by BP in March 2021 to be converted to an import-only terminal and, as of 2025, was transitioning into a biorefinery and green hydrogen production facility.